-Top management support of a safety culture often results in acquiring a safety director, providing resources for accident investigations, and safety training.
+Top management support of a safety culture often results in acquiring a safety director, providing resources for incident investigations, and safety training.
 Further progress toward a true safety culture uses accountability systems.
 These systems establish safety goals, measure safety activities, and charge costs back to the units that incur them.
 Ultimately, safety becomes everyone's responsibility, not just the safety director's.
 Safety becomes a value of the organization and is an integral part of operations.
 Management and employees are committed and involved in preventing losses.
 Over time the norms and beliefs of the organization shift focus from eliminating hazards to eliminating unsafe behaviors and building systems that proactively improve safety and health conditions.
 Employee safety and doing something the right way takes precedence over short term production pressures.
 Simultaneously, production does not suffer but is enhanced due to the level of excellence developed within the organization.

 Management Processes Typically Ripe for Improvement:

 - Define safety responsibilities for all levels of the organization, e.g., safety is a line management function.